Brazil nightclub fire recalls a 2003 tragedy in Rhode Island

-NEW YORK (Reuters) - A Brazilian nightclub fire that killed more than 200 people on Sunday recalled a similar tragedy a decade ago in Rhode Island, where 100 people died when a nightclub’s highly flammable insulation was ignited during a rock band’s pyrotechnics show.
+NEW YORK, Jan 27 (Reuters) - A Brazilian nightclub fire that killed more than 200 people on Sunday recalled a similar tragedy a decade ago in Rhode Island, where 100 people died when a nightclub’s highly flammable insulation was ignited during a rock band’s pyrotechnics show.

 In both cases, police investigators cited the use of indoor pyrotechnics, sound insulation catching fire, blocked exits and potential overcrowding.